rohan843/cybersecurity-notes/README.md

 ### Common Network Devices

 **Hub**: A hub is a network device that broadcasts information to every device on the network.
 It can be thought of as a radio tower omnidirectionally broadcasting messages to any radio tuned to the correct frequency.

+**Switch**: It is a device that makes connections between specific devices on a network by sending and receiving data between them.